 I'm an intern on the MLSys team at OctoML, a startup that's automating end-to-end optimizations of deep learning (DL) models using the Apache TVM DL Compiler stack.
 Currently, I'm working on optimizing the DL training loop.
 Previously, I was a research assistant in the UW SAMPL research group, working on programming languages (PL) and machine learning (ML) systems research.
 I received my B.S. in Computer Science from the Allen School at UW in June 2020, under the supervision of Zachary Tatlock.
-My senior thesis on simulating DTR can be found under the "Publications and Preprints" section.

 Broadly speaking, my research lies in (and around) the intersection of programming languages, machine learning, and systems.
 I enjoy synthesizing new techniques using ideas from each area, with an emphasis on improving large systems.
 I am particularly interested in building the next generation of compiler stacks, where data-driven methods play a central role in the optimization and code generation process.
 I believe that properly designed symbolic methods (e.g., rewriting systems, type-guided synthesis, CEGIS) can benefit greatly from incorporating cost models and heuristics trained from the large corpus of software that exists today.

 Publications and Preprints

 Marisa Kirisame,† Steven Lyubomirsky,† Altan Haan,† Jennifer Brennan, Mike He, Jared Roesch, Tianqi Chen, Zachary Tatlock.

 Honors thesis, 2020.